fratajcz/speos/docs/source/getting_started.rst

   $ python training.py

-Congratulations, you can now proceed to the :ref:`api<API>`` section to see how you can customize Speos to your needs!
+Congratulations, you can now proceed to the API section to see how you can customize Speos to your needs!